gouravkhator/stran/server/ENDPOINTS.md

 ### General Middlewares

+- **makeImpConnectionsMiddleware**: Runs on every request to check and connect to the blockchain and redis services.
 - **authenticateTokenMiddleware**: Run before all of the authentication/user endpoints.

     This checks if the jwt token is passed, and if it is valid or not.
 If valid, the user is set in the request object.